ibm-cloud-docs/containers/storage-utilities.md

 To attach the block storage device to a non-SDS worker node, you must create a persistent volume (PV) with the {{site.data.keyword.cloud_notm}} Block Volume Attacher storage class and the details of your block storage device.
 {: shortdesc}

-The instructions in this topic are available for classic worker nodes only.
-If you want to attach raw, unformatted block storage to a VPC worker node, see [Adding raw {{site.data.keyword.block_storage_is_short}} to worker nodes](#vpc_api_attach).
-{: note}

-- Make sure that you [manually](#manual_block) added raw, unformatted, and unmounted block storage to your non-SDS worker nodes.
+- Ensure that you [manually](#manual_block) added raw, unformatted, and unmounted block storage to your non-SDS worker nodes.
 - [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster)
 - Install the [block storage attacher plug-in](#block_storage_attacher).